 Community Service Tracker

-- Click here to log community service hours online.
+- Click here to enter community service hours in Transeo.
+Students should use their student email/password to login.

 - Students are encouraged to enter hours throughout the year as they earn them.
-All hours must be entered before Friday, July 20, 2018.
+Hours for freshmen-juniors must be entered before Friday, July 17, 2020.
+Seniors must log their hours by Friday, May 8, 2020.

 - Required Community Service Hours: